RaviTeja1864/RaviTeja1864/README.md

 - 🌱 Diving deeper into **React**, **Node.js**, **Next.js**, databases & cloud
 - 🎯 Goal: Deliver real impact as a reliable **Software Engineer**

-> "Code is like humor.
-When you have to explain it, it’s bad." — Cory House

 ---